linuxserver/docker-wireguard/README.md

 ## Versions

-* **19.06.20:** - Compile wireguard tools and kernel module instead of using the ubuntu packages, make module install optional.
+* **19.06.20:** - Compile wireguard tools and kernel module instead of using the ubuntu packages.
+Make module install optional.
+Imrpove verbosity in logs.
 * **29.05.20:** - Add support for 64bit raspbian.
 * **28.04.20:** - Add Buster/Stretch backports repos for Debian.
 Tested with OMV 5 and OMV 4 (on kernel 4.19.0-0.bpo.8-amd64).
 * **20.04.20:** - Fix typo in client mode conf existence check.